lugia19/autoupdater/README.md

 The components that are required to ship an application using it are:
 - The Go executable (exe for windows for example)
-- A python venv (located in base-venv).
-It does not require any packages to be installed.
+- A portable python installation, winpython for windows and TBD for linux/macOS
 - The install.py script and base-requirements.txt
 - A repo.json file containing the settings (such as the github repository, etc)